 3. Performance value of information.
 This model is "much more empirical in nature" because it measures the data's impact on one or more key performance indicators (KPIs) over time, Laney said.
 Take the sales department, for example.
 "If your salespeople had access to competitor pricing data, how much quicker could they close sales?"
 Laney said.
 Businesses can run an experiment by comparing how a control group with no access to competitor pricing data performs against an experimental group.
 Or, if businesses have neither the time nor the ability to run an experiment, they can substitute proxy data for control group data, he said.

 4. Cost value of information.
-This model measures the cost of "acquiring or replacing lost information."
+This data valuation model measures the cost of "acquiring or replacing lost information."
 After the Sept.
-11, 2001 terrorist attacks, as clients began calling Laney to figure out how to recoup from, in some cases, a total loss of data, they developed a method to quantify information's value based on what accountants "refer to as 'replacement costs,'" Laney said.
+11 terrorist attacks, as clients began calling Laney to figure out how to recoup from, in some cases, a total loss of data, they developed a method to quantify information's value based on what accountants "refer to as 'replacement costs,'" Laney said.
 A value is assigned to the data by measuring lost revenue and how much it would cost to acquire the data.
-"This is the way valuation experts value most intangible assets that don't have a discernible market value or are generating a market stream," Laney said.
+"This is the way valuation experts value most intangible assets that don't have a discernible market value or are generating a market stream," he said.